VictorZ94/holbertonschool-interview/0x03-minimum_operations/README.md

 ![](https://img.shields.io/badge/Python3-Developer-blue)

 ### Task
-In a text file, there is a single character `H`.
+In a text file, there is a single character <p style='color:red'>`H`</p>.
 Your text editor can execute only two operations in this file: `Copy All` and `Paste`.
 Given a number `n`, write a method that calculates the fewest number of operations needed to result in exactly n H characters in the file.

 Example: